Cliff House Project

 Contrary to initial reports, the Cliff House survived with only minor damage (see below)...

 The below postcard claims to show where refugees camped after the earthquake, but other postcards of the era also repeated the false claim that the Cliff House had slid into the sea.
-Wilkins, the manager of the Cliff House at the time did offer to house refugees (see above clipping), but the distances involved likely made the offer impractical.
+Wilkins, the manager of the Cliff House at the time offered to house refugees (see above clipping).

 "Beach where the homeless refugees camped after the great San Francisco calamity.
 Cliff House in distance."